mangopeaches/inQuery/README.md

 Queries can be performed against the driver directly or the connection object, which will delegate to the driver itself.

 *Note*: The driver actually never establishes a connection to the database until the first read or write operation is requested.
-This saves the extra overhead of establishing unnecessary connections that aren't used, but means that all read and write options can potentially throw the same `DatabaseConnectionException`, `DependencyConnections`, and `DatabaseException` execptions.
+This saves the extra overhead of establishing unnecessary connections that aren't used, but means that all read and write options can potentially throw the same `DatabaseConnectionException`, `DependencyConnections`, and `DatabaseException` exceptions.
 It's always good practive to wrap these actions in a try/catch block for your safety.

 ```php
 <?php